ivfranco/talent-plan/NOTES.md

 BSON is the only one which cannot directly serialize a T: Serialize to a Writer.
 Is that inherent or is it a design choice?

+### Exercise: Write a Redis ping-pong client and server with serialized messages

+It's much more verbose than I thought, end up cutting all the possible corners as RESPv2 doesn't support struct.
+Encountered a recursive type bound which rustc cannot resolve (similar to [this stackoverflow question](https://stackoverflow.com/questions/53405287/whats-going-on-with-this-bizarre-recursive-type-error-in-rust) but with BufRead).

+### Reading: Statistically Rigorous Java Performance Evaluation

+In contrast to Java, Rust doesn't have:

+- JIT compilation
+- VM variation / warming up
+- GC

+A few point still applies such as:

+> the first VM invocation in a series of measurements may change system
+> state that persists past this first VM invocation, such as dynamically
+> loaded libraries persisting in physical memory or data persisting in the
+> disk cache.
+To reach independence, we discard the first VM invocation for
+> each benchmark from our measurements and only retain the subsequent
+> measurements,